Atmyre/atmyre_.github.io/_i18n/en/about.md

 Hello there!
-My name is Tania Gaintseva, I am a deep learning researcher.
-I also teach  ML/DL, write articles, host a podcast about deep learning and run a blog in Telegram.
-In blog I write about recent developments on AI.
+My name is Tania Gaintseva, I am Data & AI Scientist at Philips Innovation Labs.
+I also teach  ML/DL in Deep Learning School and other places, write articles, host a podcast about deep learning and run a blog about AI in Telegram.

+My research interests are mostly computer vision, multimodality and adversarial robustness.

 On this page all the information about me with all the relevant links is located.